NigelAlvaro/TerraformAWS/spotify-service/README.md

 # This Python Application make Spotify WebApp

 In this project, we will create Python web applications using Spotify API.
 The script will create a Python web server that listens on port 8989 and return the Album Cover from specific songs when the endpoint http://localhost:8989/song-name/artist-name is hit.
+A dynamoDB will be use for cache and can be run by going to the folder "spotify-data"

 ## Step 1: Installing Dependencies